valardohaeriz/Dirdata/README.md

 Dirdata is a simple database for windows users, for storing json in json files in the directory you choose. it can support up to (10^33) one Decillion JSON data.

-I compare it with mysql, this is the result :
+When I made a comparison of speed with mysql, this is the result:

 important: i am using lenovo x250 core i5 5 generation 8 gb Ram,
 and using pycharm for collecting this data  .